 Character arcs are essentially the development of your character throughout the story.
 Using visual metaphors to build character arcs is a technique that will help you build your characters.

 Once again, in The Incredibles, Mr. Incredible has been stripped of his superhero status and has to learn how to be Mr. Mom for his family.
-There are several instances where Mr. Incredible loses his temper over something Dash does or says, which leaves him as nothing more than.
+There are several instances where Mr. Incredible loses his temper over something Dash does or says.